 What causes the “Uninitialized Unknown Disk” problem in Windows 10

-However, if Hard Disk 1, 2, or any other hard disk drive displays an “Uninitialized” display without any hard disk memory information, the cause may be a connectivity problem, a driver problem, or physical damage to the hard disk.
+Unless a physical problem has occurred to the hard disk drive, Hard Disk 1, 2 will display an “Uninitialized” display without any hard disk memory information.
+This may be the result of a connectivity problem, a driver problem, or a physical problem with the hard disk.

 How to solve the “Uninitialized Unknown Hard Disk Drive” problem in Windows 10